PGS-ONENUMBA/no-cash-bank-frontend-vue/app-architecture.md

 ## Development Guidelines

-1. **Reusable Components**:
-   - Create components for any UI element used in more than one place.
-   - Use `components/forms/` for shared forms to reduce duplication.

-2. **Routing**:
-   - Define routes in `src/router/index.js`.
-   - Use lazy loading for views and components.

-3. **State Management**:
-   - Use Vuex or Pinia if the app requires centralized state management.

-4. **Styling**:
-   - Use scoped styles in components.
-   - Global styles should go in `src/styles/`.

----

-## Notes for Developers

 - **CSP Compliance**: Ensure all inline scripts and styles comply with Content Security Policy (CSP) guidelines.
 - **Documentation**: Add comments to all new components and views.
 - **Testing**: Write unit tests for critical components and features.

 ---

-This document is a living guide and should be updated as the application evolves.